Peakboard/peakboard-templates.github.io/_templates/IT-Server-Rack-Overview/en.md

 layout: article
 title: IT-Server-Rack-Overview
 description:
-  - Check all your racks in at you server room with this beautiful overview of all your servers and racks.
+  - This template offers the possibility to keep an overview of your server room with the help of a clear representation of all server racks.
+This increases the availability, because you can react earlier if there is a problem.
+A simple monitoring of all used servers.
+Sensors can display the temperature, it would also be possible to integrate an alarm system to provide even more protection.
+With this monitoring tool the server utilization is displayed in real time.
 lang: en
 weight: 1000
 isDraft: true